acekavi/Final-Year-Project/README.md

 ## License

-The Stellar Application is released under \[license name\], which details the permissions, limitations, and conditions under which the software can be used, modified, and distributed.
+The Stellar Application is released under MIT License, which details the permissions, limitations, and conditions under which the software can be used, modified, and distributed.

 ## Acknowledgments